 Conifer Hunting In Northern Mexico (2007).
 It has a strong emphasis on the motorcycle trip aspect of it—this piece was written for the local BMW riders club newsletter.
 However, I've also included a transcription of the trip notes, which are heavy on conifer info.

-PDF file: Forest Dynamics In A Forest-Tundra Ecotone, Medicine Bow Mountains, Wyoming.
-This is the text of my 1993 dissertation, which people sometimes request copies of.
+Forest Dynamics In A Forest-Tundra Ecotone, Medicine Bow Mountains, Wyoming.
+This is the text of my 1993 dissertation (PDF file).
 Link opens in a new window.

 Great Conifer Botanists: A review of the history of collecting, publishing, and compiling accounts about conifers, including brief biographical sketches of the most significant conifer botanists active in the historic era, and the most important published compilations of conifers from the time of Linnaeus to the present.